 I love making Amish recipes.
 They’re usually simple, tasty, and easy to make.
-I have to admit that I often have to scale the recipes down a bit since they’re usually intended to make quite a bit.
 This Amish pumpkin bread is absolutely amazing.
 It makes your kitchen smell like pumpkin spice and everything nice!

-What ingredients are needed for this pumpkin bread?
+🥣 What ingredients are needed for this recipe?

 This recipe is pretty simple and you don’t need any fancy ingredients.
 To make this Amish pumpkin bread, you will need: